AleksandarIlievski/startup-clustering/README.md

 So your task is to use natural language processing (NLP), and unsupervised learning to categorize a list of start-ups based on the text that is found on the landing page of their website.

 ## Group Members:
-- Forename: Random
+- Forename: Yuanchen
-- Surname: Dude
+- Surname: Zhong
-- Matriculation Number: XXXXXX
+- Matriculation Number: 1950498

 - Forename: Another
 - Surname: Dude